 You have your pick of more than 1,200 miles of canoe routes and 2,000 campsites in this stunning wilderness area.

 I’ve personally been on maybe a dozen BWCA canoe trips, from 3-to-10 days long, plus many day trips.
 That’s pretty lightweight compared to many.
-If you love camping and love the wilderness (and I suppose you also need to love the water), this is definitely a bucket-list destination.
+If you love camping and love the wilderness (and I suppose you need to love the water, too), this is definitely a bucket-list destination.

 Fun facts about the Boundary Waters

 NO MOTORS!
 Of the more than 1,100 lakes in the BWCAW, only 19 of them allow motors.
 Most of those lakes limit the motor size to 25 hp or less.
 That’s great news for those of us who love quiet!